 Wash at 30°c, low tumble dry heat, hang to dry, do not wring, low heat iron.

-On the whole we recommend a cold delicate wash for more gentle cleaning, or specialist dry cleaning.
+On the whole, we recommend a cold delicate wash for more gentle cleaning or specialist dry cleaning.
 Hot washing at anything above 30°c could cause colour fading.
-As with all natural cottons there is a significant degree of shrinkage in the print process and in the use you may have for the material.
-Please accept 2-3 % shrinkage in the X and Y directions.
-To compensate, we suggest to allow a margin of shrinking in your design.
+As with all-natural cotton, there is a significant degree of shrinkage in the print process and in the use you may have for the material.
+Please accept 2-3% shrinkage in the X and Y directions.
+To compensate, we suggest allowing a margin of shrinking in your design.
 Do this by adding more bleed area in your design.
-It is not an exact science and we cannot predict exactly how one lot of cotton prints will shrink to the next.
+It is not an exact science and we cannot predict exactly how one lot of cotton printing will shrink to the next.

 Please note: When choosing Midnight Dream Cotton Sateen, due to the print process large areas of solid colour may show minor blemishes or discolouration.
 This is to be expected and we would advise avoiding large solid blocks of colour if possible.